2022 Taiwanese constitutional referendum

-A constitutional referendum was held in Taiwan on 26 November 2022.
-Voters voted on adding Article 1-1 to the Additional Articles of the Constitution of the Republic of China.
-If passed, the voting age would be lowered from 20 to 18 years.
-The amendment would also lower the minimum age of candidacy from 23 to 18 years, but would only have an effect once the relevant electoral laws are amended accordingly.
+A referendum on a constitutional amendment was held in Taiwan on 26 November 2022.
+Voters voted on adding Article 1–1 to the Additional Articles of the Constitution of the Republic of China.
+Had it passed, the voting age would have been lowered from 20 to 18 years.
+The amendment would also have lowered the minimum age of candidacy from 23 to 18 years once the relevant electoral laws had been amended accordingly.

-This is the first constitutional referendum since the suspension of the National Assembly in 2005.
-The amendment was defeated after the number of votes in favour of the motion fell short of threshold of half of eligible voters.
+It was the first constitutional referendum since the suspension of the National Assembly in 2005.
+The amendment was defeated after the number of votes in favour of the motion fell short of the threshold of half the eligible voters.

 Background

 The Constitution of the Republic of China was passed on 25 December 1947 by the Nationalist government who controlled Mainland China when the country was in turmoil at the time.
 As relations between the ruling Kuomintang (KMT) and the Chinese Communist Party (CCP) became tense, the National Assembly invoked article 174 of the constitution and adopted the Temporary Provisions, but the KMT had been driven off the mainland in 1949 by the CCP.
 The KMT then relocated the central government to Taiwan, formerly a Qing province that the ROC obtained from the Japanese Empire in 1945.
 However, the democratization period saw the elimination of the Temporary Provisions under Lee Teng-hui in 1991 and introduced the Additional Articles of the Constitution of the Republic of China that saw the National Assembly's powers reduced and transferred to the Legislative Yuan before finally suspending itself on 7 June 2005.

 This is the first time ratification of a constitutional amendment will be attempted via referendum without the consent of the National Assembly.

 There were several previous efforts and discussions to lower the voting age and related minimum ages from 20 to 18.
 Proposals of such were defeated by the National Assembly in 1990s.
 In 2005, Youth Rights Alliance Taiwan became the first civic group to advocate lowering the voting age.
 Movement grew stronger in 2015 as the Constitutional Amendment Committee of the Legislative Yuan debated on the issue, but failed to advance as KMT's demand to include absentee voting in constitutional amendment did not gather support from the Democratic Progressive Party (DPP).

 Successful incremental moves included a set of amendments to the Referendum Act passed in December 2017, one of which permitted eighteen-year-olds to vote in non-constitutional referendums.
 In August 2020, the Executive Yuan formally proposed that the age of majority be lowered from 20 to 18.
 Subsequently, the Legislative Yuan approved related amendments to the Civil Code of the Republic of China in December 2020.